About Contribute Source

 medium

-The full optimization of the bond tensor involves other steps as well, depending on the particular eigensolver algorithm being used (such as Davidson or Lanczos), but multiplication by $H$ is the most costly and technical step.
+The full optimization of the bond tensor involves other steps as well, depending on the particular eigensolver algorithm being used (such as Davidson or Lanczos), but multiplication by HH is the most costly and technical step.

 After the bond tensor is optimized, it is factorized using a truncated SVD to restore MPS form: